AdobeDocs/experience-manager-cloud-service.en/help/overview/architecture.md

 An AEM program can be configured with the [Edge Delivery Services](/help/edge/overview.md) as well.

-Once configured, it allows AEM to reference GitHub code repositories used for building the experiences with Edge Delivery Services.
+Once configured, AEM can reference GitHub code repositories used for building the experiences with Edge Delivery Services.
 As a result, new configuration options become available for the associated experiences.
 These include setting up the Adobe-Managed CDN, amd accessing licensing metrics or SLA reports.

 ## Service architecture {#service-architecture}